 I just wanted to ask you what in the world is a “genre?”
 This is one of the strangest terms I’ve ever heard applied to music.
 What is it, some new French term used by European queers or what?
 Yeh, I know what it means applied to music and what people mean when using the term.
-It is a word for the different musical categories, marketing groups, or a certain kind of musical playing style.
+It is a word for the different musical categories, marketing groups, or a certain kind of music

 As musicians, we always called them musical “styles“ or “form” knowing that each musical playing style has its own orchestration, instrumentation, composition, and sound along with its very own culture and heritage.
 Each musical playing style has its own way of entertaining its fans too while another notion reigning true today reminds us that every musical genre or style of music has its own market and its own public.
 Artist are good at relating to the people as are people at relating to its message.